What if I need help telling my partner they may have been exposed to HIV or an STD?

 If we need to contact you about HIV results, expect a call about seven (7) days after your visit.

-STD results will be available seven (7) days to 45 days after your visit.
+STD results will be available by phone seven (7) days to 45 days after your visit.

 Viewing STD Results Online: